twooster/olpo/README.md

   // Optional parameters:

-  // Minimum pool size
+  // Minimum pool size, must be < `max`
   min: 2,
   // Which promise library to use (uses builtin ES6 Promise by default)
   promise: Bluebird,
-  // Default timeout in ms if none is specified during `acquire`
+  // Default timeout in ms if none is specified as an option during `acquire`
   acquireTimeout: 5000,
   // Timeout in ms past which idle pool items will be `dispose`d of, so long as
   // that disposal doesn't reduce past the minimum pool size